jeff1evesque/pocketsphinx/README.md

 ####PocketSphinx:

-Repeat the latter steps tailored for PocetSphinx.
+Repeat the latter steps tailored for PocketSphinx submodule.